 Variable speed applications usually require tight velocity and speed changes as well as defined acceleration and deceleration ramps.
-Reducing the motor speed in application, such as fans and centrifugal pumps often improves efficiency by matching the power consumed to the load instead of running at full speed and throttling or dampening the output.
+Reducing the industrial motor speed in application, such as fans and centrifugal pumps often improves efficiency by matching the power consumed to the load instead of running at full speed and throttling or dampening the output.
 These are very important considerations for conveying applications, such as bottling lines.

 Both ac and dc motors with the appropriate drives work well in variable speed applications.
 A dc motor and drive configuration was the only variable speed motor option for a long time and the components are developed and proven.
-Even now, dc motors are popular in variable speed, fractional horsepower applications and are useful in low-speed applications because they can provide full torque at low speed and constant torque across a wide range of motor speeds.
+Even now, dc motors are popular in variable speed, fractional horsepower applications and are useful in low-speed applications because they can provide full torque at low speed and constant torque across a wide range of industrial motor speeds.

 Maintenance can be a concern with dc motors, however, because many require brushes for commutation, and they wear out from being in contact with moving parts.
-Brushless dc motors eliminate this issue, but they are more expensive in upfront costs and the range of available motors is smaller.
+Brushless dc motors eliminate this issue, but they are more expensive in upfront costs and the range of available industrial motors is smaller.

 Brush wear is not an issue with ac induction motors and a variable frequency drive (VFD) creates a useful choice for applications over 1 hp such as fan and pumping applications, which lead to improved efficiency.
-The type of drive chosen to run the motor can add some positional awareness.
+The type of drive chosen to run the industrial motor can add some positional awareness.
 An encoder can be added to the motor if the application requires it, and a drive can be specified to use the encoder feedback.
 This setup can provide servo-like speed as a result.

 3. Is position control required for the application?

 Tight position control is accomplished through continuous verification of the motor’s position as it moves.
 Applications such as positioning a linear actuator can use a stepper motor with or without feedback or a servo motor with inherent feedback.